Skip to main content

 • The out-of-pocket costs for Ozempic often vary based on where the plan places the drug on its tier schedule.
 Lower-tier drugs often have lower copays and coinsurance.

-• Without insurance or assistance, Ozempic’s list price is $935.77 for a 30-day supply before any discounts or rebates are applied.
+• Without insurance or assistance, Ozempic’s average retail price is $1,396 for a 30-day supply before any discounts or rebates are applied, but there are ways to save.

 Ozempic (semaglutide) is one of the most in-demand medications for Type 2 diabetes on the market.
 Not only has this once-weekly injectable drug shown effectiveness in lowering blood sugar, but it’s also earned a reputation for weight loss.